TrevorSundberg/ne/README.md

 Compilers should target 64 bit pointers with little endian format.

 To support the idea that we compile once only and run on every platform, it means that compile time operations such as the `sizeof` operator in C will only be evaluated once for all platforms.
-Because of this, it means that there are requirements on alignment rules, pointer sizes, padding, endianness, etc. All compilations should result in the same `sizeof` for structures and primitives.
+Because of this, it means that there are requirements on alignment, pointer sizes, padding, endianness, etc. All compilations should result in the same `sizeof` for structures and primitives.

 The following LLVM data layout is what all sandboxes use: